Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Motion Isolation 4.5 Foam + hybrid build kept partner movement low
+Motion Isolation 4.5 Foam and pocket coils kept partner movement low

-Durability 4.2 Solid materials; tech adds long-term variables
+Durability 4.2 Solid materials with additional long-term hardware variables

-Overall 4.3 The smart bed for people who still want a hybrid feel
+Overall 4.3 The clearest choice for shoppers who still want a hybrid feel

 TEMPUR-ActiveBreeze Smart Bed